Books.jpeg

 Ethics of artificial intelligence and information technology.

-Artificial intelligence and information technology are increasingly used by states and businesses to engage in data analytics, and to help make a wide range of difficult decisions from individuals’ eligibility to social benefits and prison sentences in the justice system to workplace analytics and content moderation on social media.
-They also have the potential to disrupt labor markets by fueling a new wave of automation and algorithmic management.
-We must think about how to use these technologies in a way that benefits everyone and avoids harmful effects.
-This project investigates the collaboration of governments and businesses in the governance of AI.
-I have published papers and blog posts on AI ethics and business ethics and co-built the LSE Masterclass on the Ethics of AI.
+Artificial intelligence and digital technology are now widely used by governments and companies to analyze data and help make difficult decision, such as who qualifies for social benefits, prison sentences in the justice system, workplace analytics, and moderating content on social media.
+These tools could also disrupt labor markets by driving new waves of automation and algorithmic management.
+We must figure out how to use these technologies in a way that benefits everyone and prevents harm.
+This project studies how governments and businesses can work together to govern AI.
+I have published papers and blogs on AI ethics and business ethics and co-designed the LSE Masterclass on the Ethics of AI.